litestar-org/litestar/docs/usage/5-responses/10-custom-responses.md

 return `Document` subclasses in many route handlers, it makes sense to create a custom response to handle the serialization.

-We will therefore create a subclass of `starlite.response.Response` that implements a serializer method that is capable of handling `Document` subclasses:
+We will therefore create a subclass of [Response][starlite.response.Response] that implements a serializer method that is capable of handling `Document` subclasses:

 ```python
 from typing import Any, Dict